Kingston, Ontario: Tourism

 According to Statistics Canada, the tourism industry in Kingston represents a vital part of the city's economy.
 In 2004, over 3,500 jobs were contributed to Kingston's economy due to the tourism industry.
 The tourism industry has been at a healthy growth rate and has become one of the most performing sectors of Kingston.
 Unique opportunities are presented for this industry in this time of shifting travel trends and the baby boomer generation.
 The success of Kingston's tourism industry is heavily dependent on information about travellers; however, data availability still remains a challenge.

 Kingston has launched several tourism campaigns including Downtown Kingston! and Yellow Door.
 The city launched a campaign to attract more traffic to downtown Kingston.
-The campaigns mission statement promises, "to promote downtown Kingston as the vibrant and healthy commercial, retail, residential, and entertainment centre of our region, attracting more people to live, shop, work and gather".
+The campaign's mission statement promises, "to promote downtown Kingston as the vibrant and healthy commercial, retail, residential, and entertainment centre of our region, attracting more people to live, shop, work and gather".
 The downtown area of Kingston is known as the central business district, and is the gathering place for various events including the Kingston Buskers Rendezvous, FebFest, the 1000 Islands Poker Run and The Limestone City Blues Festival.

 Alternatively, Yellow Door promotes tourism to the entire city.
 The goal of the campaign is to increase the consumer's exposure to Kingston tourism, while remaining financially reasonable.
 A yellow door was used as a metaphor for Kingston – and the good times people have – and used street workers to gather potential tourists from nearby Toronto and Ottawa.
 "Yellow Door" promotes interest by offering potential tourists a trip to Kingston.
 In 2013, Yellow Door received the Tourism Advertising Award of Excellence for the marketing and promotion of an Ontario tourism product.

 Attractions

-TripAdvisor users rate the following among the best attractions in and near the city: Canada's Penitentiary Museum, Fort Henry (Fort Henry National Historic Site), Wolfe Island (via ferry), Bellevue House National Historic Site, City Hall and the downtown waterfront nearby.
-Ontario Travel's recommendations include cruising the Thousand Islands, The Grand Theatre and Leon's Centre.
+Tripadvisor users rate the following among the best attractions in and near the city: Canada's Penitentiary Museum, Fort Henry (Fort Henry National Historic Site), Wolfe Island (via ferry), Bellevue House National Historic Site, City Hall and the downtown waterfront nearby.
+Ontario Travel's recommendations include cruising the Thousand Islands, The Grand Theatre and Slush Puppie Place.

 Coat of arms

 Transportation

 Highway 401 is the principal access route into Kingston and runs across the northern section of the urbanized portion of the city.
 The first sections of the highway in the Kingston area were opened in 1958, although it was not fully completed for another ten years.
+In addition to the 401, the Waaban Crossing and the La Salle Causeway are bridge crossings of the Cataraqui River.
 Highway 15 is an alternative route between Kingston and the Ottawa region.
 From the south, Interstate 81 connects with Highway 401 at the Thousand Islands Border Crossing east of Kingston.